varfish-org/mehari/docs/db_build.md

 ## Building Transcript Database

-You can build the transcript database flatbuffers binary using the following command:
+You can build the transcript database protocolbuffers binary using the following command:

 ```text
 $ mehari db create txs \